 to tell me if you change your email address!

-Toris Terrors had the highest 1st to last round gain (that didn't win any money) of +142 places, starting in a miserable 194th place moving up as high as 40th, and finishing in a respectable 52nd.
+Dan Lamb had the highest 1st to last round gain of +134 places, starting in a miserable 167th and moving up every round to a decent finish in 33rd place.

-Andy Los I started in contention in 23rd place and plummeted like a stone an incredible 130 places to finish in 153rd place.
+Cheri Bjerkan started in contention in 27th place and plummeted like a stone a miserable 124 places to finish in 151st place.

-Harry Jaffe fell the lowest of any of the entries in the top 10 after round #1.
-He fell from 5th to 92nd.
+Ann Elizabeth fell the lowest of any of the entries in the top 10 after round #1.
+She fell from 10th to 103rd.

-Paul Parks submitted more entries than any player in the history of this competition.
-Of 10 entries, his highest finish was 25th.
-(Entry #5 nabbed $30 in Final Two awards)
+Paul Parks submitted more entries than any player this year.
+Of 5 entries, his highest finish was 89th.

-Art Schlichter may have more top 10 finishes than any other player in pool history.
-He started in last place and stayed there.
+For the 2nd straight year, Art Schlichter who may have more top 10 finishes than any other player in pool history, finished in the bottom 5.

-Wimpy had his absolute best tournament ever in 2017 and hoped to finish in the top 3 this year.
-Wimpy is known far and wide for his consistency in picking favorites.
-Last year, he tried something different.
-He put in a second entry.
-On his first entry, he picked the teams he thought would win.
-On the second, (paid by Andy) he picked several upsets, and damned if they didn't all do better.
-Not one to screw with a winning formula, he did it again in 2018.
-Incredibly, he finished 4th for the second straight year!
+Wimpy was getting cocky after finishing in the money for two straight years.
+He settled for 57th, but expects to back in contention next year.
 If you finished above average, congratulations, you beat a lot of pretty smart people.
 There are a lot of savvy players (and damn good guessers) in this pool.
 Most have expressed that the fun is in the competition, and I must agree.
-While the monetary prize will be sweet, I believe it is the honor of winning that Joe will remember most about the 2018 tournament.
-All top 3 places also receive the famous 2018 Wimpy's March Madness Champion embroidered shirt, (not available in stores!)
+While the monetary prize will be sweet, I believe it is the honor of winning that Dunbar will remember most about the 2019 tournament.
+All top 3 places also receive the famous 2019 Wimpy's March Madness Champion embroidered shirt, (not available in stores!)

-2018 is in the record books.
-I am predicting a 3-peat Wimpy winning streak in 2019 as well as the continued popularity of a new and retooled Wimpy Squares.
+2019 is in the record books.
+I am predicting a Make Wimpy Great Again campaign in 2020 as well as the continued popularity of Wimpy Squares.
 Thanks to all who participated, and Don't forget to tell me if you change your email address!